 Nano reef aquariums

 The great thing about tiny reef tanks is you can now keep SPS and LPS corals in the small footprint of today’s nano aquariums.
-The problem of properly-sized lighting and filters has been solved.
 The same goes for wave pumps.

 The gold standard for tiny flow pumps are the EcoTech Marine MP10QD (No wireless control) and MP10wQD.
 They’re perfect for tanks in the 2.5 to 15-gallon range.
 The AI Nero 5 is also a contender and is a great flow pump for planted aquariums.
 The ability to dial the pump flow way down is a huge advantage, especially with smaller aquariums.